 How to take clopidogrel

-- If you miss a dose, take it as soon as you remember that day.
+- Missed dose: If you miss a dose, take it as soon as you remember that day.
 If it is less than 12 hours until your next dose, wait until the next day and take your normal dose.
-Do not take 2 doses on the same day.
+Do not take double the dose.

 Precautions – before starting clopidogrel